 1. A multidisciplinary curriculum, unique in Southeast Asia

-The one-year Master of Arts in International Development Studies is one of the first in Southeast Asia to offer multidisciplinary training in international development.
+The Master of Arts and Doctor of Philosophy in International Development Studies is one of the first in Southeast Asia to offer multidisciplinary training in international development.
 The curriculum integrates academic, technical, managerial, and professional training in the social sciences.
-The M.A. programme offers excellent preparation for a career in public or private sector development, or further study at the doctorate level.
+The M.A. and Ph.D. programme offers excellent preparation for a career in public or private sector development, or further study at the doctorate level.
 The core and elective courses, taught in English, address a wide range of topics, including development theory and practice; globalization; research methods; politics of public policy; migration; human rights; environmental politics; conflict resolution; project management; and innovation for inclusive development.
 The thesis project allows each student to pursue their personal interests.
 See "course description" page for more details.

 2. An experienced faculty with strong connections in the international development community